cguttweb/nuxt-portfolio-blog/content/posts/starting-with-vue-3.md

 TWo way data binding with `v-model` - set properties in data and then in HTML add `v-model="name"` or `v-model.number="rating"`

 number is a modifier to type check that the value is a number.
-The only form input bindings are `.lazy` and `.trim`.
+The only form input bindings are `.lazy` to only sync after change events and `.trim` which will remove any whitespace.